SampleEnvironment/SECoP/protocol/specification/accessibles.rst

     usually leads to a ``BUSY`` state.
 Changing any parameter, which has an impact on measured values, should be executed immediately.

+    On an `AcquisitionController`, starts the data acquisition if not running.

 .. command:: hold

-    Optional command on a drivable.
+    Optional command on a `Drivable`.
 Stay more or less where you are, cease movement, be ready to continue soon, target value is kept.
 Continuation can be triggered with `go`, or if not present, by putting the target parameter to its present value.

+    On an `AcquisitionController`, pauses the data acquisition if running.

+.. command:: prepare

+    On an `AcquisitionController`, prepares for the following data acquisition so that a `go` can be executed immediately.

 .. command:: shutdown